tbarker/5X-Crypto-Security-Guide/README.md

 ## Big Things

 These are the “life prerequisites” of the 5X security model.
+Most of them are the "middle class staples".

 ### Locations